sogaiu/ts-clojure/README.md

 ```

 Which set of samples is tested against is chosen by adjusting the
-`repos` value in `conf.clj` appropriately.
-Assuming the samples have
+`repos` value in `conf/conf.clj` appropriately.
+Assuming the samples
-been obtained, the value can be one of:
+have been obtained, the value can be one of:

 * `clojars`
 * `clojuredart`